DLUT-LYZ/CODA-LM/README.md

 ## Data Preparation

-The instructions for downloading CODA-LM is listed as follows:
+The instructions for downloading CODA-LM are listed as follows:

 1. Download the image files following the CODA official instructions [here](https://coda-dataset.github.io/download.html#instructions)

-2. Download the CODA-LM annotation files and then decompress in the same root directory.
+2. Download the CODA-LM annotation files and then decompress them in the same root directory.

+Note that:

+1. Images of **CODA-LM train** set come from **CODA2022 val** set, while images of **CODA-LM val and test** sets come from **CODA2022 test** set.

+2. **CODA-LM mini** set is a 50-image subset of **CODA-LM val** set for demonstration.

 After decompression, the data organization is listed as follows:

 ```
-├── val
+├── val                    -- CODA2022 val (we only use images)
-│   │── annotations.json
 │   │── images
 │   │   │── *_*.jpg
-├── test
+├── test                   -- CODA2022 test (we only use images)
-│   │── annotations.json
 │   │── images
 │   │   │── *_*.jpg
 ├── CODA-LM
-│   │── Train
+│   │── Train              -- CODA-LM train (we use 4884 images from CODA2022 val)
-│   │   │── *_*.json
+│   │   │── val_*.json
-│   │── Val
+│   │── Val                -- CODA-LM val (we use 4384 images from CODA2022 test)
-│   │   │── *_*.json
+│   │   │── test_*.json
-│   │── Test
+│   │── Test               -- CODA-LM test (we use 500 images from CODA2022 test)
-│   │   │── *_*.json
+│   │   │── test_*.json
-│   │── Mini
+│   │── Mini               -- CODA-LM mini (a 50-image subset of CODA-LM val)
-│   │   │── *_*.json
+│   │   │── test_*.json
 ```